-- N: The number of nodes in the WDM network. - $P{ij}$ : A matrix that represents the connectivity of the physical network.
-If there is a fiber that connects node i and node j, then $P{ij} = 1$ , otherwise $P{ij} = 0$ . - Q: A traffic distribution matrix.
-The value of an element (i, j) represents the traffic demand between nodes i and j. - C: Bandwidth of each wavelength. - W: The number of wavelengths multiplexed on a single fiber.
+- N: Number of nodes in the WDM network. - $P{ij}$ : Matrix that represents the connectivity of the physical network.
+If there is a fiber that connects node i and node j, then entry $P{ij} = 1$ , otherwise $P{ij} = 0$ . - Q: Traffic distribution matrix.
+The value of an element (i, j) represents the traffic demand between nodes i and j. - C: Bandwidth of each wavelength. - W: Number of wavelengths multiplexed on a single fiber.

-Given these parameters, the e-MLDA designs the logical topology by setting up multi-hop lightpaths that are sufficient to accommodate the requested traffic volume between nodes.
+Given these parameters, e-MLDA designs the logical topology by setting up multi- hop lightpaths that are sufficient to accommodate the requested traffic volume between nodes.
 The reason we set up multi-hop lightpaths is to avoid the lack of wavelengths.
-If we set up one-hop lightpaths from source node to destination one, we can only set up fewer lightpaths because of the wavelength continuity constraint.
-Furthermore, we can decrease the number of wave-bands by assigning traffic to the lightpaths that use the wavelengths in the same wave-band on the intermediate node.
+If we set up one-hop lightpaths from source node to destination, we can set up fewer lightpaths because of the wavelength continuity constraint.
+Furthermore, we can decrease the number of wave-bands by assigning traffic to the lightpaths that use the wavelengths in the same wave-band at an intermediate node.

-Our e-MLDA sets the lightpaths on the shortest routes in terms of the propagation delay between nodes, which is the same route selection as the MLDA does.
-In addition, we make the number of the intermediate nodes (i.e., hop count over the logical topology) for the same node-pair identical when more than a lightpath are set up between the node-pair.
+Our e-MLDA sets lightpaths on the shortest routes in terms of the propagation delay between nodes, which is the same route selection as MLDA does.
+In addition, we make the number of the intermediate nodes (i.e., hop count over the logical topology) for the same node-pair identical when more than one lightpaths are set up between a node- pair.
 As a result, we expect that IP packets, which flow on the shortest-path in terms of the propagation delay, can flow on any of the lightpaths.
 If we do not make their hop count identical, IP packets will flow only on the lightpaths whose hop counts are minimum.

-The wavelength chosen for the lightpaths is based on a First-Fit policy, that is, the e-MLDA selects the wavelength with the lowest index of $\lambda$ among those wavelengths that are not assigned to lightpaths yet.
-First-Fit is preferable in our case because First-Fit gives priority to selecting the wavelength available by already installed fiber amplifier.
+The wavelengths chosen for the lightpaths is based on a First-Fit policy, that is, e-MLDA selects the wavelength with the lowest index of $\lambda$ among those wavelengths that are not yet assigned to lightpaths.
+First-Fit is preferable in our case because it gives priority to selecting the wavelength available by already installed fiber amplifiers.